aws-samples/config-resource-compliance-dashboard/documentation/delete_partitions.md

 # Delete AWS Glue/Athena partitions belonging to an AWS account

-Use this guide afre the deployment of the AWS Config Resource Compliance Dashboard if you do not want AWS Config files for a specific account to be indexted and displayed on the dashboard.
+Use this guide after the deployment of the AWS Config Resource Compliance Dashboard if you do not want AWS Config files for a specific account to be indexed and displayed on the dashboard.

-## Stop creating partitions for AWS Config files belonging to an AWS account
+## Step 1: Stop creating partitions for AWS Config files belonging to an AWS account
 First, you have to modify the partitioning logic to exclude the AWS account(s) that you do not want to be displayed on the dashboard.

 ### Modify the Lambda Partitioner to exclude the account